 Those opting to purchase the M100 are likely choosing it in part because of its small size, decent feature set and great image quality.
 To realize the great image quality requires a high quality lens.
 The APS-C image sensor is large and large imaging sensors require a large image circle to cover them.
 This means that lenses, at least those with wide apertures, may not be able to scale down relative to this camera's size.

 Canon's EF-M Lenses are very compact and they are all good choices for this camera.
-I appreciated the 15-45 lens' smaller retracted size and wider angle of view compared to the EF-M 18-55mm lenses I have on my M and M3.
-The focal length range of the EF-M 18-150 is really nice, though image quality is not its forte.
-To remain as similarly compact as the M cameras, the currently available EF-M lenses have narrow max apertures with one exception – the Canon EF-M 22mm f/2 STM Lens pancake-style lens.
-And, that lens is a very attractive option for this camera.
+I especially appreciated the 15-45 kit lens' small size.
+The focal length range of the Canon EF-M 18-150mm f/3.5-6.3 IS STM Lens is really nice and its image quality is surprisingly good.
+To remain as similarly compact as the M cameras, the currently available EF-M lenses have narrow max apertures with two exceptions.
+The first is the Canon EF-M 22mm f/2 STM Lens pancake-style lens, a tiny and attractive option for this camera.
+The other is the Canon EF-M 32mm f/1.4 STM Lens, a remarkably-high-performing lens.

 Via the EF-EOS M Adapter, all of Canon lenses (EF-S, EF, TS-E and MP-E) can be mounted on all of the M models.
 While only a small percentage of these lenses retain the small size and light weight spirit of the M-series cameras, having them available is a big asset, especially for those already having (or planning to have) a larger EOS model in their kits.